 ax = plot_lifetimes(actual_lifetimes, event_observed=death_observed) ax.vlines(10, 0, 30, lw=2, linestyles='--') ax.set_xlim(0, 25)

 Survival analysis was originally developed to solve this type of problem, that is, to deal with estimation when our data is right-censored.
-Even in the case where all events have been observed, i.e. no censoring, survival analysis is still a very useful tool to understand durations.
+However, even in the case where all events have been observed, i.e. there is no censoring, survival analysis is still a very useful tool to understand durations and rates.

 The observations need not always start at zero, either.
 This was done only for understanding in the above example.
 Consider the example where a customer entering a store is a birth: a customer can enter at any time, and not necessarily at time zero.
 In survival analysis, durations are relative: individuals may start at different times.
 (We actually only need the duration of the observation, and not necessarily the start and end time.)